 Fulltime Enrollment: A full-time student is enrolled in 12 or more credit hours in a semester (full-time status for a summer term may require fewer credit hours).

-Honor Roll: To be on the Dean’s list, a student must have completed a minimum of 12 semester hours with a grade point average of at least 3.3.
-Dean’s Highest Honors are earned for a GPA of 4.0.
+Honor Roll: To be on the Dean’s list, a student must have completed a minimum of 12 semester hours with a grade point average of at least 3.5.
+President's List is earned with a GPA of 4.0.
 Developmental courses are not used in computing GPA.

 Humanities Courses: Humanities courses cover subjects such as literature, philosophy, foreign languages, and the fine arts.
 Most undergraduate degrees require a certain number of humanities credit hours.

 Hybrid: A hybrid (HY) course is a blend of face-to-face instruction with online learning.
 In a hybrid course, a significant part of the course learning is online and as a result, the amount of classroom seat-time is reduced.

 Junior/Community College: A Junior/Community College is often called a two-year institution of higher education.
 Course offerings generally include a transfer curriculum with credits transferable toward a bachelor’s degree at a four-year college or university, and an occupational or technical curriculum with courses of study designed to prepare students for employment in two years.

 Learning Communities: A Learning Community is composed of students who take a combination of courses, such as Reading, Psychology for Success and Physical Health as a group.
 The goal is to increase student success by providing academic and social support for one another as the cohort of students take a set of courses together.

 Lecture Classes: In lecture classes, students attend class on a regular basis and the instructor lectures on class material.